MarkoSokser/Inform7-Jigsaw-game/story.md

 Player-cut is a truth state that varies.
 Player-cut is false.

+Player-bleeding is a truth state that varies.
+Player-bleeding is false.

+Player-bandaged is a truth state that varies.
+Player-bandaged is false.

+Player-bleeding-turns is a number that varies.
+Player-bleeding-turns is 0.

 Prisoner-cut is a truth state that varies.
 Prisoner-cut is false.